MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 ---
-title: "Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs" ms.date: "11/04/2016" ms.topic: "conceptual"
+title: 'Walkthrough: Using a Shell Command with an Editor Extension | Microsoft Docs' ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords:
-  - "editors [Visual Studio SDK], new - add a menu command" ms.assetid: 08526848-a442-4cd4-afa1-b2eac2005adb
+- editors [Visual Studio SDK], new - add a menu command ms.assetid: 08526848-a442-4cd4-afa1-b2eac2005adb
-author: madskristensen
+author: acangialosi
-ms.author: madsk
+ms.author: anthc
 manager: jillfra
 ms.workload:
-  - "vssdk"
+- vssdk
 ---
 # Walkthrough: Use a shell command with an editor extension
 From a VSPackage, you can add features such as menu commands to the editor.
 This walkthrough shows how to add an adornment to a text view in the editor by invoking a menu command.